aws-samples/generative-ai-newsletter-app/README.md

 ## Threat Model

-Review the threat model developed for the solution [here](THREAT_MODEL.md).
-Additionally, you can download the [Threat Model JSON](documentation-assets/GenAINewsletter_ThreatComposer.json) and view the visualized threat model by importing the JSON into [Threat Composer](https://awslabs.github.io/threat-composer/workspaces/default/dashboard).
+The threat model for this solution can be found [here](https://aws-samples.github.io/generative-ai-newsletter-app/threat-model).

 ## License